husainhakim/husainhakim/README.md

 ---

-### About Me
+## About Me

-- 4th-year CS undergrad intrigued by how systems behave under attack, and how those attacks can be detected.
-- Drawn to the space between offense and defense—breaking systems to understand their failure points, then building detection tools to catch what broke.
-- Background in backend development, with 150+ production REST APIs shipped using Node.js, Express, and MongoDB.
-- 📂 **Browse my life as a filesystem:** [husainhakim.vercel.app](https://husainhakim.vercel.app/)
+**Every system has a breaking point.
+I’m interested in finding it & building what detects it & prevents it.**

+**So… hi, I’m Husain, A 4th-year CS student living in the gap between offense and defense: attacker mindset, defender’s toolkit.**

 ---

-### Recent Work
+## Recent Work

 A snapshot of what I’ve been building recently, focused on low-level binary analysis, network telemetry, and security automation: